Terbium: Compounds

-Terbium combines with nitrogen, carbon, sulfur, phosphorus, boron, selenium, silicon and arsenic at elevated temperatures, forming various binary compounds such as TbH2, TbH3, TbB2, TbSi2|link=Terbium silicide, TbN|link=Terbium(III) nitride, TbP|link=Terbium phosphide, TbS|link=Terbium monosulfide, Tb2S3, TbSe, and TbTe.
+Terbium combines with nitrogen, carbon, sulfur, phosphorus, boron, selenium, silicon and arsenic at elevated temperatures, forming various binary compounds such as TbH2, TbH3, TbB2, TbSi2|link=Terbium silicide, TbN, TbP, TbS, Tb2S3, TbSe, and TbTe.
 In these compounds, terbium mainly exhibits the oxidation state +3, with the +2 state appearing rarely.
 Terbium(II) halides are obtained by annealing terbium(III) halides in presence of metallic terbium in tantalum containers.
 Terbium also forms the sesquichloride Tb2Cl3, which can be further reduced to terbium(I) chloride (TbCl) by annealing at 800 °C; this compound forms platelets with layered graphite-like structure.

 Terbium(IV) fluoride (TbF4) is the only halide that tetravalent terbium can form.
 It has strong oxidizing properties and is a strong fluorinating agent, emitting relatively pure atomic fluorine when heated, rather than the mixture of fluoride vapors emitted from cobalt(III) fluoride or cerium(IV) fluoride.
 It can be obtained by reacting terbium(III) chloride or terbium(III) fluoride with fluorine gas at 320 °C: